annotation

 In Python, annotations provide a way to attach metadata to function arguments and return values.
 You can use annotations for various purposes, such as type hinting, documentation, or even custom processing by decorators or frameworks.

-) followed by an expression after the parameter list.
-These expressions can be any valid Python expressions but are typically used to specify data types.
+and an expression after the parameter list.
+These expressions can be any valid Python expression, but they’re most often used to specify data types.

 Example

-Here’s an example demonstrating how to use annotations in a Python function:
+Here’s an example of how to use annotations in a Python function:

 def headline(text: str, align: bool = True) -> str: